downfa11/cursus/.github/pull_request_template.md

 - [ ] All commits are signed off as required by DCO.
 - [ ] Unit and/or integration tests have been added for new functionality.
 - [ ] The build passes successfully.
-- [ ] The change follows Go-broker design and feature guidelines.
+- [ ] The change follows Cursus design and feature guidelines.
 - [ ] A brief description of why this PR is necessary or what problem it solves is included.